liamondrop/traffic-sign-classifier/WRITEUP.md

 <img src="./examples/confusion-matrix.png"/>

 The y-axis represents the true class labels, and the x-axis represents the label predicted by the model.
-The diagonal from the top left to the box right represents the case where the model predicts correctly.
+The diagonal from the top left to the bottom right represents the case where the model predicts correctly.
 Whenever the prediction does not match the true label, that is plotted somewhere outside that diagonal.
 Each time the model makes a prediction, the number in that square is incremented by one, giving us a count of exactly how many times a class was correctly or incorrectly predicted.
 Looking at the matrix, we can see for example that the "pedestrians" class (label 27) was correctly predicted 31 times in the test set.

 <img src="./examples/class-27-examples.png" />